edwardgarrido3066-tech/Ansible-automation/README.md

-## This repository documents the installation and initial configuration of an
+##  Ansible_automation
-Ansible control node on a RHEL-based system.
+This repository documents the installation and initial configuration of an Ansible control node on a RHEL-based system.
 It includes installing required packages, verifying connectivity, configuring SSH, and creating an Ansible inventory.